Manage access in S3

 Go to the section with the desired user type:

-- Users — for the users of the control panel;
+- Users — for users with access to the control panel;

 -